Prof (rapper): Independent again

 On October 22, 2020, Prof announced the re-release of Powderhorn Suites by his Stophouse Music Group record label and premiered a music video for the song "Animal Patrol" from the album.
 Powderhorn Suites was released by Stophouse Music Group on November 13, 2020.
 Prof premiered a music video for his Powderhorn Suites song "Outside Baby" the same day of the album's release.
 On November 20, 2020, Powderhorn Suites peaked at 36 on the Billboard 200, marking a significant achievement for an independent artist.

-Prof's most recent album, Horse, was released via Stophouse Music Group on April 14, 2023, and achieved notable independent chart success, ranking as the #2 Current Rap Album, #1 Heatseekers Album, #1 Emerging Artist Album, #8 Top Billboard Album, and #17 Independent Album on the Billboard charts.
-Horse includes collaborations with established artists such as Method Man, Kevin Gates, and Redman, indicating his growing recognition and collaborations within the industry.
+Horse, was released via Stophouse Music Group on April 14, 2023, and achieved notable independent chart success, ranking as the #2 Current Rap Album, #1 Heatseekers Album, #1 Emerging Artist Album, #8 Top Billboard Album, and #17 Independent Album on the Billboard charts.
+Horse includes collaborations with artists such as Method Man, Kevin Gates, and Redman.

+Prof's most recent album Good Time Boy was released via Stophouse on June 26, 2026.
+The album includes collaborations with T pain, E-40, 2 Chainz, UK rap duo Pete & Bas, Texas-based rappers That Mexican OT and Sauce Walka, and Minneapolis-based hip-hop artist JonRay.

 Live performances

-Beyond his studio recordings, Prof's reputation as a live performer is a central component of his career.
-His concerts are known for their high energy, unpredictable elements, and a strong connection with the audience.
-He is recognized for his engaging stage presence, often interacting directly with attendees to create a memorable experience.

-A notable instance of his live performance capabilities occurred in May 2013, when he performed as a last-minute substitute for Busta Rhymes at the Soundset Music Festival with only an hour's notice.
+In May 2013, he performed as a last-minute substitute for Busta Rhymes at the Soundset Music Festival with only an hour's notice.
 Prof has been one of the few Minneapolis rap acts (in addition to Doomtree and several Rhymesayers artists) who are capable of selling out the city's famed First Avenue Mainroom, and the only to do so without the backing of Minnesota Public Radio station 89.3 The Current.

 In 2015, to further enhance his touring capabilities, Prof secured the representation of William Morris.

-Style

-Prof's musical style and lyrical approach is characterized by its versatility.
-His discography features a range of tracks, from boisterous party anthems with intricate wordplay to more personal compositions exploring themes of vulnerability and struggle.

-Songs such as "Bar Breaker" demonstrate his technical proficiency and comedic timing through rapid-fire delivery.
-Conversely, tracks like "Pooky" present a more introspective aspect of his artistry, addressing themes of love and personal challenges.

-Prof's production incorporates elements from funk, rock, and electronic music.